A Complete SEO Checklist for Website Owners

 Local Search

-If you have a physical business, local directory and search site citations are key.
+If you have a physical or service-based business, local directory and search site citations are key.

 While claiming and properly owning your listing helps protect your brand at a basic level, you need to make sure your name, address, and phone number (NAP data) are accurate and consistent across all local and social directory listing sites that are relevant.